-1. Drive chain slack

-4. If the drive chain slack is incorrect, adjust it as follows.
+- 1. Drive chain slack - 4.
+If the drive chain slack is incorrect, adjust it as follows.

-- To adjust the drive chain slack - 1.
-Loosen the axle nut and the locknut on each side of the swingarm.
+To adjust the drive chain slack

-- 1. Axle nut

-- 2. Drive chain slack adjusting bolt

-- 3. Locknut

-- 4. Alignment marks

-- To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
+- 1. Loosen the axle nut and the locknut on each side of the swingarm. - 2.
+To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.
 [ECA10571]

-Using the alignment marks on each chain puller, make sure that both chain pullers are in the same position for proper wheel alignment.
-Use the end of the swingarm as the reference point for the alignment marks.
+Using the alignment marks on each side of the swingarm, make sure that both chain pullers are in the same position for proper wheel alignment.